Overview of Merrill Edge and J.P. Morgan

 Supplementary Services

 IRA Lineups: Merrill Edge and J.P.
-Morgan Investing both offer IRAs.
+Morgan Investing both offer Individual Retirement Accounts.
 Merrill has more IRA types.
-It charges a $49.95 IRA termination fee, which is lower than J.P.
+It charges a $49.95 IRA termination fee, although this is lower than J.P.
 Morgan Investing’s IRA closeout fee of $75.

 Fully-Paid Stock Lending: Not offered at either firm.